No Exit: Opera

 A one-act chamber opera based on the play was created by composer Andy Vores.
-The production had its world premiere on April 25, 2008, at the Boston Conservatory’s Zack Theatre.
+The production had its world premiere on April 25, 2008, at the Boston Conservatory's Zack Theatre.
 Vores' opera premiered in Chicago in October 2009 by Chicago Opera Vanguard.

 Parodies

 Talk Show from Hell, a modern parody by Jean-Noel Fenwick, was produced by the Open Fist Theatre in Los Angeles, California, in 2000.
-Mike Schur has compared his show The Good Place, which involves a demon trying to design a novel type of hell in which the inhabitants create one another's torments, to Sartre's play.